Before starting the manufacturing stage, here are some basic technical points.

 - 9 to 10 holes on a men's watch strap

-The center of the first hole is located 2.5 cm from the end of the watch strap ( where there is a pointed, trapezoidal, round end, etc. ) except for straps that have a difference of 2 mm between the lug width and the width of the buckle.
-In this case, the first hole is generally located 2 cm away.
+The center of the first hole is located 2.5 cm from the end of the watch strap ( where there is an ogive, trapezoidal, or round end ), except for straps with a 2 mm difference between the lug width and the buckle width.
+In this case, the first hole is generally located 2 cm from the end.

-What is the diameter of the watch strap holes?
+What is the diameter of the holes in the watch strap?

-Just like the loop on the short strand, the diameter of the holes on the long strand is equal to the width of the buckle pin.
+Just as with the loop on the short strand, the diameter of the holes on the long strand is equal to the width of the buckle's prong.

 The diameter of a hole on a watch strap is on average 1.5 to 2 mm.